Kevin Brown (catcher): Texas Rangers

 Brown was drafted 56th overall in the second round of the 1994 Major League Baseball draft, by the Texas Rangers.
 He advanced quickly through the minors, batting .261 with 43 home runs in 306 games in from 1994 and 1996.

 Brown made his Major League debut in the 9th inning of a blowout loss against the Milwaukee Brewers on September 12, 1996.
 He was struck out by Alberto Reyes in his only plate appearance of the game.

 Brown spent the majority of 1997 on Texas' AAA affiliate, the Oklahoma City 89ers, where he posted a .241 batting average with 19 home runs.

 Toronto Blue Jays

 With only about 2 weeks left before the start of the 1998 season, Brown was traded to the Toronto Blue Jays for relief pitcher Tim Crabtree.
 Brown spent 1998 as a backup for Toronto's newly acquired starting catcher, Darrin Fletcher.
-During this time he batted .254 with only 2 home runs during 52 games in the Majors.
+During this time he batted .254 with 2 home runs during 52 games in the Majors.